hoangsvit/eplus.dev/clzy2pwsl000y09mje9aletoc.md

 }
 ```

-7. To see the image that was added to your bucket, open the navigation menu and select **Cloud Storage &gt; Buckets**.
+7. To see the image that was added to your bucket, open the navigation menu and select **Cloud Storage > Buckets**.

 8. Click on the name of your bucket to see that `demo-image` has been added:

 ![demo-image highlighted](https://cdn.qwiklabs.com/p50IqvDGjWmHD2wN0JoUD7JDIlE7Awa6ZysiptreguQ%3D align="left")

 9. Click on the image name to open the **Object details** page.

 ### Test completed task

 Click **Check my progress** to verify your performed task.
 The assessment score updates ff you have successfully uploaded a file using the Cloud Storage JSON/REST API

----
+* * *

 ## Solution of Lab